-Microscopic critters are the oldest forms of life on earth.
-They are so tiny that millions can fit into the eye of a needle.
+We mean the microscopic organisms that live in and on your body.
+They are so tiny that millions can fit into the eye of a needle, yet they are invisible to us.
 They are everywhere!
 Literally, everywhere.
 They include bacteria, archaea, fungi, amoebas, algae, protozoa, and arguably viruses.

 There are more microbes on one of your hands

 than there are people in the world!

 That shows how ridiculously vast their numbers are.
 You have seven pounds of microbes in your intestinal tract (gut flora).
 Microbes exist in your nose, sinus cavities, mouth, urinary tract, vagina, and all over your skin.
 Each of these areas have different species.
 Microbes are very smart in terms of survival – they quickly adapt to changing environments.

 Each colony of microbes carries its own DNA, it’s own genome.
 Your microbiome is the collective DNA of all your microbes.
 Every person has a unique microbiome, like a thumbprint.
 Your microbiome communicates with your own DNA (genome).
 So….

 We humans evolved with microbes, in symbiotic, mutually beneficial relationships, since the beginning of our existence.
 These microbes do many jobs for you that you can’t do yourself.
 They are your little invisible worker minions.

 For example, most of your bacteria reside in your digestive tract.
 Here they ferment fiber and make byproducts that are essential.
 These include vitamins, anti-inflammatory molecules, and chemicals that regulate your metabolism and immune system.

 In turn, you feed them and give them a good home.
 You want these beneficial relationships; you could not exist without them.
 Your beneficial bacteria are your microscopic superheroes – you never see them but they are constantly doing great things for you!